 Besides these subs we don’t recommend making other substitutions.

-The main vegan marshmallows on the market do contain soy; however, there are new ones at Walmart that appear to be soy free.
 We also have a homemade vegan marshmallow recipe however we haven’t tested it yet in baking.
-If you are able to find soy free marshmallows, you’ll also want to use soy free vegan butter.
+You’ll also want to use soy free vegan butter.

 Yes!
 Let cool completely and then leave in an air tight container on the counter for up to 5 days.